ardianchen/api-structure-with-fastify-typescript/README.md

-# Before run this application
+# Before run this api

 ### Copy-paste the .env file